Suffer Little Children: Controversy

 First released on The Smiths in February 1984, it was re-released in May as a B-side of the single "Heaven Knows I'm Miserable Now".
 The Manchester Evening News reported that relatives of the Moors murder victims had taken exception to the lyrics, in which three of the victims are mentioned by name.
 Some newspapers also claimed that the single's sleeve photo of Viv Nicholson was intended to resemble Myra Hindley.

 Subsequently, Boots and Woolworths withdrew both the album and single from sale.
 Morrissey later established a friendship with Ann West, the mother of Moors victim Lesley Ann Downey, after she accepted that the band's intentions were honourable.
+AllMusic remarked that "contrary to the punk-era use of Myra Hindley's name and image as a quick and dirty way to epater le bourgeois, these lyrics are sensitive and deeply felt."

 Covers

 The song has been covered by several artists, including Hole throughout their 2010 tour.